AnyFridgeDev/AnyFridge/README.md

 ## Project Overview

-This is the development repository for AnyFridge.
-AnyFridge is a compact device that lets you give your regular fridge smart fridge features without the need to buy an entirely new fridge.
-It is a UPC barcode scanner that mounts magnetically to your fridge to make keeping track of your store purchases extremely convenient.
+This is the development repository for AnyFridge, a compact device that brings smart features to any refrigerator.
+No need to buy the latest expensive model!
+It is a WiFi-connected UPC barcode scanner that mounts magnetically to your fridge to make keeping track of your store purchases extremely convenient.
 Each item you scan will be cataloged in a web app that lets you view and manage your inventory levels.

 ## Organization